Ali-Alameer/transformer_hardware_feasibility_pilot/README.md

 # Feedback-Attention Memory Enhanced Video Swin Transformer for Long-Duration Video Classification

+We conducted this pilot study to inform a research proposal recently submitted to the ERC Synergy Grant.
 In this research, we extend the Video Swin Transformer architecture by incorporating a **Feedback-Attention Memory (FAM)** mechanism to enable **long-duration video classification for continuous behavioural monitoring**.
-Many real-world video understanding tasks—such as livestock behaviour analysis, smart surveillance, and industrial process monitoring—require integrating visual context that evolves gradually over extended time periods.
+Many real-world video understanding tasks—such as livestock behaviour analysis, smart surveillance, and industrial process monitoring—require integrating visual context that evolves gradually over long time periods.
 Conventional transformer-based video models typically operate on short fixed-length clips (e.g., 16–32 frames) and lack built-in mechanisms for preserving long-term spatiotemporal information across long video streams.

 Our approach explicitly models temporal continuity while maintaining **bounded but configurable memory usage** and predictable compute costs.